JGRFenix/docs.ukfast.co.uk/source/security/threatvision/attack-ruleset/web-attacks/wordpress-attacks.md

 ## Monitor WordPress Activity

-UKFast's Threat Monitoring has the ability to track WordPress activity and detect common attacks.
+UKFast's Threat Surveillance has the ability to track WordPress activity and detect common attacks.

 * Plugins activated, deactivated and upgraded
 * Successful account logins